 CAIF is committed to ensuring that no-one who wants to attend is prevented from doing so due to a lack of funding.
 Further details of the support we offer can be found above.
 Please contact us if you have any questions regarding this.

-Travel to and from the summer school; dinners on the second and third nights (Monday and Tuesday); visa application costs; and other travel expenses.
+Travel to and from the summer school; dinners on the second, third and fourth nights (Thursday, Friday, Saturday); visa application costs; and other travel expenses.
 Please also see the answer to the previous question.

 Please use our contact form.